RichardHightower/akka-ec2-example/README.md

 #### Docker compose
 * Needs to run with 1 instance of `UserTagService`
+* Needs 1 memcached instance
-* Needs 1 memcache instance
+* Needs 1 MySQL instance
+* Need to be able to connect to `UserService`

 ___________